ibm-cloud-docs/vpc/vsi_is_instance_vnics.md

    * 49 or more vCPUs: Up to 15 network interfaces
 * You can attach each network interface to a different subnet in the same zone.
 * Each network is assigned a unique and immutable Media Access Control (MAC) address and receives a private IP address from the subnet range.
-* You can attach one floating IP address to the virtual server instance.
-The floating IP address must be attached to the primary network interface to establish the data path.
-By default the primary interface is `eth0` in {{site.data.keyword.cloud_notm}} console.
+* You can attach one floating IP address to each network interface on the virtual server instance.
+In the data path, network address translation (NAT) is applied between the floating IP address and the primary IP address of the network interface.
-* If you want to assign a floating IP address to a secondary NIC (`eth1`), you can use the [CLI](/docs/vpc?topic=vpc-vpc-reference#floating-ips-cli-ref).
-* You can associate and unassociate a single floating IP address for the instance.
+* By default the primary interface is `eth0` in {{site.data.keyword.cloud_notm}} console.
+Secondary interfaces are by default, `eth1`, `eth2`, and so on.
 * You can assign security groups to each network interface.
 * You can change the name of any existing network interface.